 Yet the sheer number of factors to consider when choosing a niche is a daunting task for many new online entrepreneurs.
 Your main concern right off the bat is profitability because who wants to go to any effort whatsoever if there is no return for you?

-There are five basic things you need to analyse before finalising your decision on which niche(s) you will be targeting.
+You need to analyse five basic things before finalising your decision on which niche(s) you will be targeting.
 Nothing you do can guarantee success, but these tasks allow you to mitigate some, if not most of the risk.

 Stop Worrying About the Competition

 One of the biggest nonissues people worry about is competition.
 Some people will throw up their hands and walk away if anyone else has ever done a topic before.
-And some who will walk away if a certain number of sites exist (whatever number they have made up to depict too much competition).
+Some will walk away if a certain number of sites exist (whatever number they have made up to depict too much competition).

 The reason they are overly concerned with this is that in the past, many guru marketers have spent ample time selling courses teaching people how to target low hanging fruit and avoid saturated niches.